Welcome to today's edition of the Rush 24-7 podcast.

 You better bet your bippy people are upset.

-And it's this is this is by no means anything.
+And this is by no means anything.

 This is simply a confirmation of what a lot of Americans think.